Human resource management, Innovation and quality management/CAF in public sector

 • apply the most effective KM tools;

-• learn and benchmark from the good practice of other countries.
+• learn and benchmark from the good practices of other countries.

 Course venue